so-fancy/diff-so-fancy/readme.md

 ## Contributing

-Pull requests quite welcome, along with any feedback or ideas.
+Pull requests are quite welcome, and should target the `next` branch.
+We are also looking for any feedback or ideas on how to make diff-so-fancy even better.

 ### Other documentation